Copyright © 2010-2020 Linux Foundation

 Environment Setup Script:

-file, once run, sets up the
+This *.sh file, once run, sets up the

 cross-development environment by defining variables and